bidossessi/brss/README.txt

 INSTALL:
 --------
 Reminder: BRss is still "alpha" software.
-It works just fine for me, but I can't garantee that it won't crash your system, burn down your house or help me achieve world domination.
 Use at your own risks.

 BRss requires the following python modules to run.